 Google incorporated a Site Performance section in Google Webmaster Tools that can provide other information about the speed of your pages.

-The Google Code pages also include a number of articles and tutorials on how to help “make the web faster.”
+The Google Code pages also include several articles and tutorials on how to help “make the web faster.”

 We don’t know if Yahoo implemented their patent mentioned in my page load post mentioned above, but Google announced in April of this year that they will be Using site speed in web search ranking for at least some sites.